Last Updated on September 8, 2024 by Rebecca Lake

 So take a good look at your savings and regular monthly budget to figure out how much you can earmark for the holidays.
 Then use that number to plan out your Christmas spending.

-4. Avoid going overboard on gifts
+4. Set a cap on gifts

-Again, the answer is different for everyone.
+The answer is different for everyone.
 And this is why it helps to have your Christmas budget planned out before you shop.

 Because you’re probably not going to spend the exact same amount on every person.